Fear of the Future: Class of 2020 Enters a World in Crisis

 Tyler Lyson watched his parents’ financial collapse in the Great Recession, a decade ago.
 He vowed he’d find the security they never had: He would get a college degree.

-The 28-year-old won a full scholarship to the University of California-Berkeley and, on Monday, will become the first in his family to graduate from college.
+The 27-year-old won a full scholarship to the University of California-Berkeley and, on Monday, will become the first in his family to graduate from college.
 “I’m supposed to be doing great,” he said.

-Instead, he feels powerless and panicked, with a political science degree that seems worthless.
+Instead, he feels powerless and panicked, with a political science degree that he fears may prove worthless.
 He has a 7-month-old baby and his wife, a United Airlines flight attendant, fears losing her job.
 In the past several weeks, he has applied for about 35 jobs, all over the country.

 He’s also considering the military.
 “Unfortunately, they always need people," he said.
 “And the benefits are so good.”

 Then came the pandemic, shattering the economy.
-Last month, more than 20.5 million jobs vanished as the unemployment rate soared to 14.7 percent -- the worst since the Great Depression.
+Last month, more than 20.5 million jobs vanished as the unemployment rate soared to 14.7% -- the worst since the Great Depression.
 The high hopes of graduates crashed as corporations slashed budgets and rescinded offers of jobs and internships.

 For working-class students who defied the odds to get a college education, it’s hard to be optimistic about the future.
 There’s a sense of an unending crisis, with loans due and family members laid off.